Peter Straub: Reception and influence

 A critical essay on Straub's horror work can be found in S. T. Joshi's book The Modern Weird Tale (2001).
 At the Foot of the Story Tree by Bill Sheehan discusses Straub's work before 2000.
 John C. Tibbetts wrote a book-length study, The Gothic Worlds of Peter Straub.

 In Andrew Shaffer's Secret Santa, a character refers to Stephen King, Anne Rice and Straub as "the unholy trinity" of horror.

 Of Straub's contribution to horror King says, "he brought a poet's sensibility to the field, creating a synthesis of horror and beauty" and "he writes a beautiful prose line that features narrative clarity, sterling characterization, and surprising bursts of humor."
 King told The New York Times that "He was not only a literary writer with a poetic sensibility, but he was readable.
 And that was a fantastic thing.
 He was a modern writer who was the equal of, say, Philip Roth, though he wrote about fantastic things."
 King added that "he was a better and more literary author than I was."

 Neil Gaiman paid homage to Straub, writing “One of the best writers I’ve read, one of the best friends I’ve known.
 Always kind, funny, irascible, brilliant."

-Songwriter Nick Cave alludes to Straub's work in "The Curse of Millhaven" and "Do You Love Me (Part 2)".
+Songwriter Nick Cave alludes to Straub's work in songs on two different albums: "The Curse of Millhaven" (from Murder Ballads in 1996) and "Do You Love Me (Part 2)" (from Let Love In in 1993).
 Straub said "Naturally, this pleased me enormously.
 It is a great honor to have your work alluded to in that way by another artist.
 I love the whole idea.
 Nick Cave is a talented, compelling performer and I could see that some of my work would fall very neatly within the territory that interests him.
 Eventually we wound up e-mailing each other, and he sent me a very nicely signed copy of one of his CDs.
 It would be nice to meet him one day."

+Paul Tremblay dedicated his 2024 novel Horror Movie to Straub's memory.